Mailrith User Documentation

 ## User Guides

 - [Sign-Up, Verification, and Access](https://mailrith.com/docs/sign-up-and-access.md): Mailrith separates account access from workspace permissions.
-This guide explains how to sign up, verify your email, accept team invites, recover access, and understand blocked or limited access states.
+This guide explains how to sign up, verify your email address, accept team invites, recover access, and identify blocked or limited access states.

-- [Dashboard Overview](https://mailrith.com/docs/dashboard-overview.md): The dashboard is your workspace's starting point — it guides setup for new workspaces and shows subscriber growth, campaign activity, and automation status for operational ones.
+- [Dashboard Overview](https://mailrith.com/docs/dashboard-overview.md): The dashboard is the starting point for each workspace.
+For new workspaces, the dashboard shows setup tasks to complete.
+For active workspaces, the dashboard shows subscriber growth, campaign activity, and automation status.

 - [API Keys and Authorized Apps](https://mailrith.com/docs/api-keys-and-authorized-apps.md): API keys and authorized apps control how outside systems access a workspace.
-This guide explains when to use each one, how to create credentials safely, and when to revoke access.
+This guide explains when to use each credential type, how to create credentials safely, and when to revoke access.

 - [Zapier](https://mailrith.com/docs/zapier.md): Zapier connects Mailrith to thousands of other apps.
 This guide explains how to approve Mailrith access in Zapier, choose triggers and actions, and test a Zap safely.

-- [Subscriber Imports, Exports, and Bulk Actions](https://mailrith.com/docs/subscriber-imports-exports.md): Imports, exports, and bulk actions help you move and update large subscriber groups without manual row-by-row work.
-This guide explains how to prepare clean CSV files, map fields, monitor background jobs, and avoid accidental broad changes.
+- [Subscriber Imports, Exports, and Bulk Actions](https://mailrith.com/docs/subscriber-imports-exports.md): Imports, exports, and bulk actions help you move and update large subscriber groups without editing each subscriber record manually.
+This guide explains how to prepare clean CSV files, map fields, monitor background import jobs, and avoid accidental broad changes.

-- [Custom Fields](https://mailrith.com/docs/custom-fields.md): Custom fields are the shared data schema for your workspace — define them once and they become available across subscriber records, forms, segmentation rules, automation conditions, and email merge variables.
+- [Custom Fields](https://mailrith.com/docs/custom-fields.md): Custom fields define the shared data schema for your workspace.
+Create a custom field once, then use that field in subscriber records, forms, segmentation rules, automation conditions, and email merge variables.

-- [Double Opt-In](https://mailrith.com/docs/double-opt-in.md): Double opt-in helps prove that a subscriber controls the email address they submitted.
-In Mailrith, it is configured on tags so each signup category can have its own confirmation email and success experience.
+- [Double Opt-In](https://mailrith.com/docs/double-opt-in.md): Double opt-in helps prove that a Subscriber controls the email address they submitted.
+In Mailrith, you configure double opt-in on forms and landing pages so each signup path can have its own confirmation email, success experience, and saved privacy evidence.

-- [Segments](https://mailrith.com/docs/segments.md): Segments define reusable subscriber rules that stay current without manual maintenance — use them to target broadcasts, filter sequence emails, and build complex nested conditions from simple building blocks.
+- [Segments](https://mailrith.com/docs/segments.md): Segments define reusable subscriber rules that stay current without manual maintenance.
+Use segments to target broadcasts, filter sequence emails, and build complex nested conditions from simple building blocks.

-- [Forms](https://mailrith.com/docs/forms.md): Forms collect subscribers directly into Mailrith — combine email capture, custom field inputs, and tag assignment in one builder, then embed the result on any website with a single code snippet.
+- [Forms](https://mailrith.com/docs/forms.md): Forms collect subscribers directly into Mailrith.
+Combine email capture, custom field inputs, and tag assignment in one builder.
+Then embed the form on any website with a single code snippet.

-- [Form Display Options](https://mailrith.com/docs/form-display-options.md): A form's display format decides how and when visitors see it.
+- [Form Display Options](https://mailrith.com/docs/form-display-options.md): A form's display format controls how and when visitors see the form.
 This guide explains each format, embed code, HTML Code, overlay triggers, success behavior, reporting, and troubleshooting.

-- [Landing Pages](https://mailrith.com/docs/landing-pages.md): Landing pages give campaigns a focused public page for signup, registration, waitlists, downloads, or announcements.
+- [Landing Pages](https://mailrith.com/docs/landing-pages.md): Landing pages give campaigns a focused public page for signups, registrations, waitlists, downloads, or announcements.
 This guide covers page creation, block editing, styling, form capture, sharing, and reporting.

-- [Public Subscriber Experience](https://mailrith.com/docs/public-subscriber-experience.md): Public subscriber surfaces are the pages and links subscribers see outside the logged-in app.
+- [Public Subscriber Experience](https://mailrith.com/docs/public-subscriber-experience.md): Public subscriber pages and links are what subscribers see outside the logged-in app.
 This guide explains form submissions, confirmations, unsubscribe links, tracking events, and the checks to run before publishing.

 - [Facebook Lead Ads](https://mailrith.com/docs/facebook-lead-ads.md): Facebook Lead Ads sync automatically brings Facebook lead form submissions into Mailrith.
 This guide explains Page connection, lead form setup, tags, sequences, older lead import, activity, and subscriber safety rules.